walkeralfaro/interactive-rating-component-main/README.md

 # Frontend Mentor - Interactive rating component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution provided for **Walker Alfaro Trelles** to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## Table of contents